arakoodev/doc/doc/Getting started/Installation.md

 > **Note:** EdgeChains requires Java version 17 or above to run.
 Please ensure that you have Java 17 installed on your system before proceeding.

-You can download the release jars and associated files from the [latest release](https://github.com/arakoodev/EdgeChains/releases/tag/0.3.0).
-Make sure to download the `flyfly.jar`, `edgechain-app-1.0.0.jar` and the `Source code.zip` file.
-Both jar files are necessary for running EdgeChains.
+You can download the release jars and associated files from the [latest release](https://github.com/arakoodev/EdgeChains/releases/tag/0.5.0).
+Make sure to download the jar(edgechain.jar) and associated files(source code (zip) or Source code(tar.gz)).
+A single jar file is necessary for running EdgeChains.

 Once downloaded, Follow these steps:

 1. Create a folder in your desired location and paste the contents of `Source code.zip` in it.
-Add the `flyfly.jar` file in the Script folder on the root directory and `edgechain-app-1.0.0.jar` in the FlySpring/edgechain-app/target directory.

-2. Copy all the contents from the _Examples_ folder and paste to your folder.
-The _Examples_ folder includes all the jsonnet files and `EdgeChainApplication.java` file.
+2. Copy all the contents from the _Examples_ folder and paste them to your folder.
+The _Examples_ folder includes all the jsonnet files and `edgechain.jar` file.

 4. Navigate to the directory in which you have extracted the files in your preferred IDE.